All Episodes

 Oh, bloggers, the leftist blog.

-Well, the leftist bloggers are going after the authors now for uh releasing this tidbit on Bill Clinton.
+Well, the leftist bloggers are going after the authors now for releasing this tidbit on Bill Clinton.

 Well, I don't know.

-It's fun to it, it's look it.
+It's look at it.

-These people are so arrogant and condescending, they have all this power now that they're not even bothering to put a mask on themselves.
+They have all this power now that they're not even bothering to put a mask on themselves.

-So we're seeing who they really are.
+So we're seeing who they really are, all of them.

 They really are.